Meet the Streams Team

 Project Coordinator – Seija Deschenes – is currently employed through Manitoulin Streams as the Project Coordinator and has been in the position since January 2007.
 She graduated from Laurentian University with an Honors B.Sc. in Biology and has been working in the field of science for 24 years.
 She has worked for a variety of government and non-profit organizations such as the Ministry of Natural Resources, and Department of Fisheries and Oceans, Cooperative Freshwater Ecology Unit and Ducks Unlimited conducting fish and wildlife studies; invertebrate and water quality surveys; as well as restoration and rehabilitation projects.
 To date as the Project Coordinator, she has been able to leverage close to $3.0 million dollars in committed funds and in-kind support from various partners.

-First Nation Stewardship Liaison - Jesse Beaudin - Jesse has been with Manitoulin Streams seasonally since 2015!
-Having recently finished his program at Nipissing University where he'd received his BSc Degree in Honours Biology, Jesse is back to share his teachings with communities across Manitoulin Island.
-Don't be surprised if you see Jesse in your community prepping educational presentations or smiling always as he philosophizes how the world works to whoever will listen (try not to mind the dad-jokes).
-As the first person to fill the role of First Nation Stewardship Liaison, Jesse is dedicated towards working with First Nations communities across Manitoulin to help meet their goals in improving local education, awareness, and sustainability of healthy ecosystems and habits.
-Jesse is always looking for an opportunity to speak to an audience or set up an information table for local events!
-If you would like to contact Jesse to inquire about his services, please feel free to do so by calling 705-859-1653 or emailing email@example.com.
+Climate Change Adaptation Liaison - Liam Campbell - Liam is the 2nd person to fill the role of First Nation Stewardship Liaison, taking over the position from Jesse this year whom went on to other endeavours.
+This position is dedicated towards working with First Nations communities across Manitoulin to help meet their goals in improving local education, awareness, and sustainability of healthy ecosystems and habits.
+Any questions?
+Liam would be happy to speak to an audience or set up an information table for local events!
+If you would like to contact Liam to inquire about his services, please feel free to do so by calling 705-859-1653.

 Volunteer Nursery Manager- Ken Pearce